xcaliber178/motor-ramp/README.md

 # motor-ramp
- Implements a ramp up/down period for a motor controller using PWM.
+ Implements a ramp up/down period for a motor controller using PWM and a pushbutton.

 ### Use
  Load `main.py` and `lib/` to MCU